ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Another interesting point underlined from the above site, though, it is the fact that the BSC and COBIT 5 especially fit into a cohese system concerning the point of **The stackholders** which cascades down to the more specific areas.

 `The BSC provides for a balanced, holistic view of the Enterprise, and by using the BSC as a common tool to represent and align Enterprise and IT goals, COBIT 5 has provided an essential snapshot of the total value delivery of Enterprise IT to the organization.` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)

+### Project Management Methodologies

+According to the site [Teamwork.com](https://www.teamwork.com/project-management-guide/project-management-methodologies/) there over 8,462 project management methodologies around, but in its article it states some of the more popular ones:

+So, in general terms a project management methodology is a set of principles and practices, that is a framework, that guide the organization of projects to ensure maximum performance.

+And some of the reazons the site gives for the great number of methodology highlight the fact that each project has its specific requirements and also its own context, and they should not be simplily handled down by a one-size-fits-all methodology.

+Even more, that could be times when some set of principles and practices simply don't macht some kind of methodologies, and they should never be forced to fit into such direction.

+But there should be some attributes or characteristics that could help to decide between one or another methodology:

+- **Cost and Budget**: here, not only the amount, but also if there is flexibility to change it during the project course.
+- **Team size**: in this case there should be analysed not only the quantity of professionals, but also characteristics about seniority level, leadership, etc.
+-  **Ability to take risks**: some methodologies are more open to risks than others.
+- **Flexibility**: in this case there is the analysis about the possibilities to changes in the direction during the project life cycle.
+- **Timeline**: in this case there should be analysed how strict is the timeline, the possibilities of its increase or decrease, etc.
+- **Cient/Stackholder collaboration**: in this case it is view how much does the client need/wants to be involved in the process.

+###### Waterfall Methodology

+Which project management methodologies should you use? - Teamwork.com - https://www.teamwork.com/project-management-guide/project-management-methodologies/

+PMBOK
+Métodos, técnicas e ferramentas de gerência de projetos.

 Agile project management and the PMBOK® guide - PMI.org - https://www.pmi.org/learning/library/agile-project-management-pmbok-waterfall-7042